samvk/postcard-creator/README.md

 ## Contributors

 *Greetings, World!* is built by Sam Kauffman.
 You can contact me anytime at **hello@samvk.com**.
 You can also view my full portfolio for other projects at **https://samvk.com**.
 Thanks for reading!

-### Known Issues
-##### a.k.a.
-Why I’m still a proof-of-concept and What to fix next

-* The greeting card generator currently sends the cards inline as HTML.
-Several email clients block this and so the greeting card’s alt text appears in place.

-* The target-email input escapes its container on screen less than 600 pixels.